-Start preparing for your experience at Friedlander now!
-Regarded by many as the BEST summer camp you can find ANYWHERE!!
+We hope that you can use this guide to start preparing for your experience at Friedlander now!
+Regarded by many as the BEST summer camp, you can find ANYWHERE!!
 "The Home of Adventure Unlimited."
-With over 500 acres of property, Friedlander proudly serves Scouts and Scout Leaders from all over Ohio - and many units from around the United States with a safe, quality, fun-filled camping experience.
+With over 500 acres of property, Friedlander proudly serves Scouts and Scout Leaders from all over the tri-state area - and many units from around the United States - with a safe, quality, fun-filled camping experience.
 Friedlander is a real adventure for the time of your life.